temporalio/documentation/docs-src/cli/schedule/backfill.md

 Backfilling adds [Workflow Runs](/concepts/what-is-a-run-id) from a time period when the Schedule was paused, or from before the Schedule was created.

 Schedule backfills require a valid Schedule ID, along with the time in which to run the Schedule and a change to the overlap policy.
+The following example fills in Workflow Runs from a point when the Schedule was paused.

 ```
 temporal schedule backfill --schedule-id 'your-schedule-id' \